glennlugod/hl7-capture/docs/stories/ux-1-design-system-foundation.md

 ### Learnings from Previous Story

-- **Project Structure:** The existing file structure (`src/renderer/components`, etc.) is well-established and should be used for any new components, including the test page.
+- **Project Structure:** The existing file structure (`src/renderer/components`, etc.) is used for any new components, including the test page.
 - **Component-Based Architecture:** The previous story successfully implemented a component-based architecture with React.
 This story will build upon that by providing a standardized set of base components.
 - **Styling:** The previous story used a single `App.css` file.
 This story will introduce a more robust, utility-first styling approach with Tailwind CSS, which will supersede the existing CSS file for new components.